KILTprotocol/docs/docs/participate/01_Staking/01_become_a_collator/04_setup_node.md

 In either case, if the node needs to be reachable via PolkadotJS Apps, the `--ws-external` flag must be added to the collator options, before the `--` divider, and the WS port must be exposed from the container with an additional `-p 9944:9944` parameter.

-The docker command will map the database files for the relay and parachain as well as the keystore directory to `~/data` on the host system using the flag `-v $HOME/data:/data`.
+The Docker command will map the database files for the relay and parachain as well as the keystore directory to `~/data` on the host system using the flag `-v $HOME/data:/data`.
 That way the blockchain database files are not lost when and if the Docker container is removed and can be mounted back on next containers.

-The docker container runs as an user with id 1000 and will try to access the mapped volume and the files it contains.
+The Docker container runs as an user with id 1000 and will try to access the mapped volume and the files it contains.
 If the files are not owned by a user with id 1000, this will result in an error.
 If that is the case, run `sudo chown -R 1000:1000 $HOME/data` to give the container access.